rfyiamcool/pgcacher/README.md

 Compared with pcstat, `pgcacher` has fixed the problem that the file list of the process is incorrect.
 It used to be obtained through `/proc/{pid}/maps`, but now it is changed to obtain from `/proc/{pid}/maps` and `/proc/{pid}/fd` at the same time. pgcacher supports more parameters, such as top, worker, least-size, exclude-files and include-files. 😁

 In addition, the pgcacher code is more robust, and also supports concurrency parameters, which can calculate the cache occupancy in the page cache faster.

+🚀 pgcacher has better performance than pcstat, and the performance gap becomes more obvious as the number of files increases.
+Can be up to 5x faster than pcstat for most scenarios.

-> the some code of pgcacher copy from pcstat and hcache.
+> the some code of pkg/pcstats copy from pcstat and hcache.

 ## Usage